rob-blackbourn/blog/source/_posts/2020-07-05-wasi-finalizers-1.md

 ### Strings

 Strings present a minor problem.
-Once we have unmarshalled a byte array to a string we have nowhere to keep the address from the WebAssembly instance.
-To solve this I created a `StringBuffer` which is an extension of `Uint8Array`, with a couple of class methods for marshalling and unmarshalling, and an instance method to decode the string.
+Once we have un-marshalled a byte array to a string we have nowhere to keep the address from the WebAssembly instance.
+To solve this I created a `StringBuffer` which is an extension of `Uint8Array`, with a couple of class methods for marshalling and un-marshalling, and an instance method to decode the string.

 ### Pointers